Conventional vs. Functional Lab Testing Ranges And Markers

 Seeing the trends over time will provide an even deeper insight into the health trend of your patients and can be a warning sign that it’s time to take action with diet or lifestyle interventions or perhaps even consider further testing.

 I use a 2:1 or better ratio for neutrophils to leukocytes for the NLR when working with patients.
 For example, a ratio of 55-60:25-30 would be the highest/lowest I would want to see a neutrophil to lymphocyte ratio.

 I also look at how big of a gap there is between neutrophils and lymphocytes, with a larger gap indicating a higher risk.
 Additionally, there is cause for concern if there is a relative ratio switch and the lymphocytes are elevated, and neutrophils lowered which could equate to blood dyscrasias, leukemias, lymphomas.

 Consult with your health professional of choice if you have questions on these or any other lab values.

 If you are using the Heads Up app to track lab values, you can either use the default ranges or enter your own custom ranges depending on your unique health objectives.

-Click on the video below to see how you can track lab values and customize ranges in your Heads Up profile.
+This video will show you how to track lab values and customize ranges in your Heads Up profile.